PSA Annual International Conference 2019

 w/c 6th August: Call for paper and panel abstracts

-Monday 22nd October@23:59: Deadline for submitting proposals.
+Monday 29th October@23:59: Deadline for submitting proposals extended to this date.
 Abstracts submitted after this date will not be considered.
 Abstracts can be edited until the submission deadline.
 A confirmation email acknowledging receipt of an abstract will be sent to the Corresponding Author.

 Monday 19th November: